EasierMTL/chinese-translation-app/server/loadtest_cli/README.md

 ```

 This will create and start the AWS instance and load test it with the settings defined in [`config.yaml`](./config.yaml)

+## How Does the CLI Work?

+The CLI is a simple wrapper around Locust and Terraform.
+It goes through the following steps:

+1. Parses configuration.
+2. Starts an AWS instance based on the config with Terraform.
+3. Waits until the instance is ready for load testing.
+4. Load tests with Locust according to the provided config.
+5. Writes stats and logs to files relative to this directory.
+6. Clean up the created AWS resources and instances with Terraform (`terraform destroy`).

+This means that if you cancel the CLI midway, you could run into a scenario where resources are not cleaned up properly. **If you do `CTRL + C` during load testing, it will cancel load testing and go straight to Terraform cleanup steps.**

+If that still does not work, you could manually `cd` into `deploy/server` and call the `terraform destroy` command yourself.

 ## Load-Testing without CLI